kyma-project/eventing-manager/docs/user/01-manager.md

 # Eventing Manager

 This module ships Eventing Manager.
-Once this module is enabled, it provides the functionality to send and receive events.
+Once this module is added, it provides the functionality to send and receive events.

 ## Module Lifecycle